Multiple scattering suppression for in vivo optical coherence tomography measurement using B-scan-wise multi-focus averaging method: Introduction

 Optical coherence tomography (OCT) is a noninvasive imaging technique with a resolution of a few to tens of micrometers, and has been used for clinical imaging in fields such as ophthalmology\cite{Geitzenauer2011BJO, Geevarghese2021ARVS, Ang2018PRER, Venkateswaran2018EV} and cardiology\cite{yonetsu2013optical,vignali2014research}.
 Because of its long imaging depth, OCT recently has been adopted for noninvasive and nondestructive microscopy \cite{chen2012review}.
 OCT can visualize the deep tissue region at around several hundred of micrometers to a few millimeters from the sample surface, and it is significantly larger than that of conventional microscopy, which is only around a few tens to hundreds of micrometers.

 Conventionally, the imaging depth of OCT was believed to be dominated by two factors, the depth of focus of the probe optics and the scattering of the sample.
 To overcome the former limit, several methods have been successful.
 For instance, the fusion of multiple images with several depth focus positions \cite{Drexler1999OL}, computational refocusing methods \cite{Coquoz2017OpEx, yasuno2006non, Ralston2007NatPhys, Kumar2014OpEx}, and the combination of complex signal processing and focus fusion such as Gabor-domain OCT \cite{Rolland2010OpEx, Yoon2019BOE}.
 To overcome the tissue-scattering limit of the imaging depth, longer wavelength probe has been applied.
 In general, a 1.3-\um wavelength probe has a better image penetration than a 830-nm or visible OCT.
 For retinal imaging, a 1.0-\um probe was shown to have a higher penetration \cite{Unterhuber2005OpEx, Povazay2003OpEx, Lee2006OpEx, Yasuno2007OpEx}, and it has become a common probe wavelength band for clinical retinal imaging.
-More recently, even longer wavelength, such as 1.7 \um, has been used to investigate samples with high scattering, such as cardiovascular tissues \cite{li2017intravascular} and brain tissues \cite{zhu20211700}, and have demonstrated higher penetration than OCT using shorter wavelengths.
+More recently, even longer wavelength, such as 1.7 \um, has been used to investigate samples with high scattering, such as cardiovascular tissues \cite{li2017intravascular} and brain tissues \cite{zhu20211700}, and have demonstrated higher penetration than OCT using shorter wavelengths, such as more than 3 mm in coronary arterial tissues or around 1.3 to 1.6 mm in brain tissues.

 Because these two limiting factors of imaging depth have been overcome, the multiple scattering (MS) has gradually been recognized as an additional limiting factor.
 In general, OCT imaging theory is based on the assumption that most MS photons are rejected by a confocal pinhole (i.e., a single-mode fiber tip) \cite{yao1999monte} and the single-scattering (SS) photons govern the imaging.
 In practice, however, some MS photons are captured through the confocal pinhole and appear in the image.
 Because an MS photon has a longer optical path than that of the SS photons, a photon that undergoes multiple scattering at a specific depth appears in the image to be located at a deeper location.
 In cotrast, the contribution of SS photons becomes less at the deeper depth in the image.
 Hence, deeper regions in an OCT image are more dominated by MS photons.
 This dominance of MS photon degrades the resolution and contrast of the OCT image in the deep regions \cite{wang2002signal}.
 In addition, it degrades the quantitative measurement capability of functional OCT, such as polarization sensitive OCT \cite{zhu2024polarization}.